aws-samples/amazon-rekognition-celebrity-detection-ios/README.md

 1. Go to AppDelegate.swift.
 1. Add the following line at the top:
 `import AWSCore`
-1. In the app’s didFinishLaunchingWithOptions function, add the following lines:
+1. In the app’s didFinishLaunchingWithOptions function, add the following lines: <br>
 `let credentialsProvider = AWSCognitoCredentialsProvider(
             regionType: .USEast1,
             identityPoolId: "<your-cognito-pool-id>")